Reducing the Risk of Tick-Borne Diseases through Smart, Safe and Sustainable Pest Control

 - Pesticide Product Labeling System - pesticide label information for products intended for use on companion animals and in wide-area acaricide (tick and mite control) treatments.

-- National Pesticide Information Center Exit - fact sheets, outreach materials, radio spots, and other resources on ticks and IPM.
+- National Pesticide Information Center - fact sheets, outreach materials, radio spots, and other resources on ticks and IPM.

 - EPA's Tick Safety in Schools guidance- IPM tactics for protecting school children from tick-borne diseases.